 There are few north-south roads within the character area.
-To the west of the Interstate, Mallory Lane/ Royal Oaks Boulevard provides the only north-south connection through the area.
+To the west of the Interstate, Mallory Lane/ Royal Oaks Boulevard and Mack Hatcher provide the only north-south connections through the area.
 While both roadways are primarily four lane divided corridors, there are numerous curb cuts and driveways which limit the efficiency of the corridor.
 Coupled with the regional traffic patterns, the corridor and intersections do experience congestion at peak hours.